VajiraK/Chinook/README.md

 3. The user's playlists should be listed in the left navbar.
 If a playlist is added (or modified), this should reflect in the left navbar.
 There is already one playlist link in the Nav Menu as an example.

+	* Added functionality to add new playlist and to populate user's left nav with playlists.
+	* Add to playlist Modal used to add new playlist.

 4. Add tracks to a playlist (existing or new one).
 The dialog is already created but not yet finished.

+	* New playlist will be created if new playlist input box is not empty.
+	* Implement logics to populate user's playlist dropdown of the modal.
+	* Adding Track to playlist - newly created of selected.
+	* BUG - New playlist doesn't appear until user refresh the view.

 5. The user should be able to remove tracks from the playlist.